Stuffed Bitter Gourd With Raw Mango/Kachhe Aam Se Bharwa Karele

 Ingredients Required

-• Karela/bitter gourd – 500 gms ( rinsed well)
+• Karela/bitter gourd – 500 g ( rinsed well)

 • Mustard oil or any other oil – 3 tbsp

-• Raw mango – 1 no (medium sized)
+• Raw mango – 1 no medium-sized)

-• Ginger – 2 inch piece
+• Ginger -2-inch piece

 • Garlic cloves – 5-6

-• Salt – 2 tsp
+• Salt – 2 tsp/To taste

 • Red chilly powder – 2 tsp